 – Aids in weight loss by increasing the body’s metabolic rate, resulting in more calories being burnt off.
 This is because it contains high levels of pungent turmeric (turmeric is a natural stimulant) which speeds up the metabolism and aids digestion, promoting better elimination of waste products from the body.

 – Prevents cancer by promoting better digestion and boosting the immune system.

-- Inhibits bacteria from growing in the body as it is a natural antibiotic.
-Ginger extract has been found to be as effective as penicillin, streptomycin, and other antibiotics against certain types of bacteria.
+– Inhibits bacteria from growing in the body as it is a natural antibiotic.
+Ginger extract is as effective as penicillin, streptomycin, and other antibiotics against certain types of bacteria.
 It also contains compounds that have been found to be especially effective against Helicobacter pylori, a bacterium responsible for stomach ulcers.

 – Helps reduce muscle pain after exercise because it reduces lactic acid build-up in the muscles.
 It is also known to increase the circulation of blood and oxygen supply to the brain, making it more alert.
 This makes ginger tea an effective drink for preventing migraines.
 It also reduces menstrual cramps by promoting better circulation of blood to the uterus and alleviating uterine spasms.

 – Ginger tea is refreshing, tastes good, and contains almost no calories.